augustelalande/stn/README.md

-# stn
+# Tensorflow Spatial Transformer Network
-Tensorflow implementation of Spatial Transformer Networks (STN)
+This project is an implementation of the Spatial Transformer Network (STN) as described in the paper [Spatial Transformer Networks](https://arxiv.org/abs/1506.02025).